HarshaVardhanReddy18/ML-DL-Projects-/README.md

 Here we analyze the London crome rate in many areas of London and predict the highly crime prone areas using ML algorithms

 12)Sentimental Analyzer into 7 different Emotions :
--->Using NLP and no machine learning algorithm it sstudies the tweets and reviews on some product or any tag and then predicts the sentiment of the part into 7 emotions (Joy, Sadness, Shame, Guilt, Disgust, Joy, Fear
+-->Using NLP and no machine learning algorithm it sstudies the tweets and reviews on some product or any tag and then predicts the sentiment of the part into 7 emotions (Joy, Sadness, Shame, Guilt, Disgust, Joy, Fear.
--->Using NLP and machine learning algorithm it sstudies the tweets and reviews on some product or any tag and then predicts the sentiment of the part into 7 emotions (Joy, Sadness, Shame, Guilt, Disgust, Joy, Fear
+-->Using NLP and machine learning algorithm it sstudies the tweets and reviews on some product or any tag and then predicts the sentiment of the part into 7 emotions (Joy, Sadness, Shame, Guilt, Disgust, Joy, Fear.
--->Using NLP and Neural Networks it studies the tweets and reviews on some product or any tag and then predicts the sentiment of the part into 7 emotions (Joy, Sadness, Shame, Guilt, Disgust, Joy, Fear
+-->Using NLP and Neural Networks it studies the tweets and reviews on some product or any tag and then predicts the sentiment of the part into 7 emotions (Joy, Sadness, Shame, Guilt, Disgust, Joy, Fear.

 13)Review Sentiment Analyser by sentimental analyser inbuilt in NLTK :
 Basically this is the project done for upskilling nlp and exploring nltk library

-14)Email Spam classifier
+14)Email Spam classifier :
 Spam classifier takes the e-mail and analyzes data using nlp and classifies to spam or ham(not spam).

-15)Dog-Cat Image Classifier
+15)Dog-Cat Image Classifier :
 Using convolutional neural networks and classifying dog and cats images

-16)MNIST fashion Dataset
+16)MNIST fashion Dataset :
 Using keras classified all apparels in MNIST dataset.

-17)Product recommendations
+17)Product recommendations :
 It's using customers buying data for a site and analyzing behaviour and recommending products (it's like people who bought this also bought type in Amazon and all)